The Quick Answer

 Secondly I believe that an EFW or AAT certification program needs to have a strong focus on safety and ethics.

-This is complex within both EFW and AAT as there are many different needs to consider, including those of the clients, the horses and the facilitators, which can at times seem to conflict.
+This is complex within both EFW and AAT as there are many different needs to consider, including those of the clients, the horses and other animals, and the facilitators, which can at times seem to conflict.
 There are also several different aspects of safety, for example emotional safety as well as physical, which apply.
 The flexibility and variety within the fields of EFW and AAT also create different considerations and risk factors.
 Thus a certification program needs to find a way to be comprehensive enough in all of the above areas to be credible, yet at the same time flexible enough to be practical.

 Finally, I believe that credible and effective certification in any area is best achieved by an organization that is not also in the business of providing the required training.